We may earn income from links in this post. Please read this Disclosure for details.

 This 3-day Puerto Rico Itinerary highlights the best things to do in Puerto Rico as well as some insider tips on sights, restaurants and activities for the trip of a lifetime.

-In this three day Puerto Rico Itinerary, I’ll share details on the best things to do in Puerto Rico as well as some insider tips for you to have the best Caribbean vacation.
+In this Puerto Rico itinerary, I’ll share details on the best things to do in Puerto Rico as well as some insider tips for you to have the ultimate Caribbean vacation on this beautiful island.

-Staying in San Juan was very handy for me since I don’t know a lick of Spanish.
-Also, most of the major tourist sights are located in that general area which makes things fairly easy.
+Also, most of the major tourist sights are located in San Juan which makes transportation and getting around fairly easy.